LSU HPC Storage Policy

 1. Storage Systems

-All of the file systems share common characteristics.
-When they are too full, system performance begins to suffer.
+All file systems share a common characteristic.
+When they are too full, system performance begins to suffer and all users suffer from the effects.
 Similarly, placing too many individual files in a directory degrades performance.
-System management activities are aim at keeping the different file systems below 85% of capacity.
-It is strongly recommended that users hold file counts below 1,000, and never exceed 10,000, per directory.
+System management activities are aimed at keeping the different file systems below 80% of capacity.
+It is strongly recommended that users hold file counts below 1,000, and never exceed 10,000, per subdirectory.
 If atypical usage begins to impact performance, individual users may be contacted and asked to help resolve the issue.
-When performance or capacity issues become significant, system managers may intervene by requiring users to offload files, stop jobs, or take other actions to ensure the continued operation of the system.
+When performance or capacity issues become significant, system management may intervene by requiring users to offload files, stop jobs, or take other actions to ensure the stability and continued operation of the system.

 2. File System Details

-Scratch space is available on all systems, and to all users during the course of a job, but files are subject to deletion once a job ends.
+/scratch space is provided on all system nodes, but is only available to users during the course of a job.
+The files are subject to deletion once a job ends.
 The size of this file system will vary from system to system, and possibly across nodes within a system.
 This is the preferred place to put any intermediate files required while a job is executing.
-Users should not have any expectation that files will exist after a job terminates, and are expected to move the data from Scratch to their Work or Home directory as part of the clean up process in their job script.Back to Top
+Users should not have any expectation that files will exist after a job terminates, and are expected to move the data from /scratch to their /work or /home directory as part of the clean up process in their job script.Back to Top

-All user home directories are located in the Home file system.
-Home is intended for the user to store source code, executables, and scripts.
-Home may be considered persistent storage.
-The data here should remain as long as the user has a valid account on the system.
-Home will always have a storage quota, and is clearly a hard limit.
-While Home is not subject to management activities controlling capacity and performance, it should not be considered permanent storage, as system failure may result in the loss of information.
-Users should arrange for backing up their own data.Back to Top
+All user home directories are located in the /home file system. /home is intended for the user to store source code, executables, and scripts. /home may be considered persistent storage.
+The data here should remain as long as the user has a valid account on the system. /home will always have a storage quota, and is clearly a hard limit.
+While /home is not subject to management activities controlling capacity and performance, it should not be considered permanent storage, as system failure could result in the loss of information.
+Users should arrange for backing up their own data, even though /home is periodically backed up to tape.Back to Top

-The Project file system may be available on some systems, and provides space specific to a project.
-Project space allocations must be requested, and they are available for a limited time period.
-Allocations are typically 6 months or less.
+The /project file system may be available on some systems, and provides storage space for a specific project. /project space is allocated and must be requested.
+It is made available for 6 months at a time.
 Shortly before an allocation expires the user will be notified of the upcoming expiration.
 Users may request to have the allocation extended.
 Renewal requests should be submitted at least 1 month prior to expiration to allow decision and planning time.
 Users should have no expectation that data will persist, and may be erased any time after 1 month from a project’s expiration.
-Thus alternate safe keeping and protection actions must be taken in advance.Back to Top
+Thus the user is encouraged to employ alternate safe keeping and protection solutions of their own.Back to Top

 |Purge File Limit